Jaundice in newborn babies factsheet

 Signs and symptoms

 The main sign of jaundice is a yellow colour to the skin and white parts of the eyes.
-Jaundice can be difficult to see in babies with darker skin tones.
+It can be harder to see in babies with darker skin tones.

-Babies with liver disease may also have poo that looks very pale or the colour of clay.
-This colour is different from the normal yellow, green, or brown.
-If your baby has pale or clay coloured poo, contact your local doctor as soon as possible.
+Babies with liver disease may also have very pale or clay-coloured poo.
+This is different from normal yellow, green or brown poo.
+See your doctor straight away if your baby has pale poo.

 Diagnosis